 Arrival

-When you look up at St. Pancras Internarial station, which is a separate station from King’s Cross and services international rail traffic, you can almost anticipate Mr. Weasley’s flying car getting ready to appear around the clock tower.
+When you look up at St. Pancras station, which is a separate station from King’s Cross and services international rail traffic, you can almost anticipate Mr. Weasley’s flying car getting ready to appear around the clock tower.

 The British Museum is filled with treasures, it’s an amazing place.
 The Egyptian section is a must, but there are also exhibitions on early Greece, Rome, Roman Britain, Chinese Jade, Medieval Europe, the Enlightenment, and much more.
 There was a room I enjoyed, which showed the development and progression of time pieces, filled with ancient devices, clocks, and watches throughout the years.
 Grab a museum map and find what interests you.